agd1017/TFG_TRACLUS/README.md

     Access the web interface at http://127.0.0.1:8080 in your browser.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.